Politicians, please don’t try too hard to seem cool.

 While the tweet was obviously meant to be funny, it backfired pretty hard on him.

 Many households in Metro Manila have been experiencing controversial water interruptions ever since the beginning of the month.
-Those who usually use showers are forced to store water in buckets and do the more traditionally Filipino practice of using a tabo or “dipper” to bathe.
+Those who usually use showers are forced to store water in buckets and do the more traditionally Filipino practice of using tabo or “dipper” to bathe.

 READ: Dry spell: La Mesa Dam that supplies Metro Manila’s water now in critical level